blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/python.md

 * If there are any dependencies specified in requirements.txt that are not specified in setup.py, then provide the requirements.txt file using the [solution_name] property.
 <note type="tip">If you are using a virtual environment, be sure to switch to that virtual environment when you run [solution_name].
 This also applies when you are using a tool such as Poetry that sets up a Python virtual environment.</note>

-## PIP requirements file parser
+## PIP Requirements File Parse

-Pip Requirements File Parser is a buildless detector that acts as a LOW accuracy fallback for the Pip Native Inspector.
+Pip Requirements File Parse is a buildless detector that acts as a LOW accuracy fallback for the Pip Native Inspector.
 This detector gets triggered for Pip projects that contain one or more requirements.txt files but [solution_name] doesn't have access to a Pip executable in the environment where the scan is executed.

 ### Requirements file selection (Default)